Skip to contents

 • Roadmap.
 Recruitment is next on the same pipeline; then random-effects pooling on re_group for hierarchical shrinkage.
 The legacy M1_indices / M1_model = 4|5 paths retire when recruitment migrates.

-The soft-deprecated API surfaces below remain functional in 4.1.0 and emit one-time warnings pointing users at the linkage table.
-They will be removed entirely in 4.2.0.
+The soft-deprecated API surfaces below remain functional and emit one-time warnings pointing users at the linkage table.
+They will be removed entirely in 4.5.0.
 To migrate, replace:

 Legacy New